obonaventure/cnp3/Missions/S8/routing1.rst

 #.
 Open 3 terminals, 1 for each virtual machine

 #.
-In the first terminal, start the virtual machine `H1` by executing
+In the first terminal, get your student id and then
-   the script `start_h1`.
+   start the virtual machine `H1` by executing the script `start_h1`.
    In the second terminal, start the virtual machine `H2` by executing the script `start_h2`.
 In the third